kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Excluded Namespaces

-You can exclude namespaces from being shown to the user by setting the `api.namespaces.exclude` setting.
-This filter applies regardless if `accessible_namespaces` is set to `["**"]` or not, and you can use this filter if `api.namespaces.include` is used or not.
-The exclude filter has precedence - if a namespace matches a regex pattern in this `api.namespaces.exclude` setting, it will not be shown in Kiali.
-And just like `api.namespaces.include`, this exclude feature is merely a filter and does not provide security in any way.
+The `api.namespaces.exclude` setting configures namespaces to exclude from being shown to the user.
+This setting can be used both when `accessible_namespaces` is set to `["**"]` or set to an explicit list of namespaces.
+It can also be used regardless of whether `api.namespaces.include` is defined.
+The exclude filter has precedence - if a namespace matches any regex pattern defined for `api.namespaces.exclude`, it will not be shown in Kiali.
+Like `api.namespaces.include`, the exclude setting is only a filter and does not provide security in any way.

 For example, if the `accessible_namespaces` configuration includes `mycorp_.*` but it is not desirable to see test namespaces, the following configuration can be used: